abhiTronix/vidgear/README.md

 > *VideoGear API provides a special internal wrapper around VidGear's exclusive [**Video Stabilizer**][stablizer-doc] class.*

-VideoGear also act as a Common API, that provides an internal access to both [CamGear](#camgear) and [PiGear](#pigear) APIs and their parameters, with a special `enablePiCamera` boolean flag.
+VideoGear also acts as a Common Video-Capture API that provides internal access for both [CamGear](#camgear) and [PiGear](#pigear) APIs and their parameters with an exclusive `enablePiCamera` boolean flag.

-VideoGear is basically ideal when you need to switch to different video sources without changing your code much.
-Also, it enables easy stabilization for various video-streams _(real-time or not)_  with minimum effort and using way fewer lines of code.
+VideoGear is ideal when you need to switch to different video sources without changing your code much.
+Also, it enables easy stabilization for various video-streams _(real-time or not)_  with minimum effort and writing way fewer lines of code.

 **Below is a snapshot of a VideoGear Stabilizer in action  (_See its detailed usage [here][stablizer-doc-ex]_):**